Axelrod-Python/Axelrod/docs/tutorials/getting_started/index.rst

 Getting Started
 ===============

-This section contains a variety of tutorials related to the Axelrod library.
+This section contains a variety of tutorials that should help get you started with the Axelrod library.

 Contents: